ankschoubey/old-blog/_pages/philosophy-resources.md

 ---
 layout: page
 title:
-permalink: /non-technical-resources/
+permalink: /philosphy-resources/
 ---

 {% include replace_nav_with_icons.html %}

-## Non Technical Resources
+## Philosophical Resources

 I read/consume many resources and I thought this would be a good way to link to up and thus avoid  writing blogposts on these topics.